freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 #.
 Boot into each additional *Admin Workstation*.
 Set
    `an administration password`_
    and unlock the persistent volume on the Tails welcome screen.
-   Once logged in, attach the LUKS-encrypted USB and unlock it.
+   Once logged in, attach the LUKS-encrypted USB flash drive and unlock it.

 #.
 Ensure that this *Admin Workstation* is using an up-to-date version of Tails